archipellabs/snow-ansible-automation/docs/02-simulator.md

 # The simulator — Meridian Group

-A fictional company whose IT estate this PoC simulates, so the ServiceNow ↔ AAP automation runs against something coherent and believable instead of throwaway hosts.
+A fictional company whose IT estate this PoC simulates, so the ServiceNow ↔ Ansible automation runs against something coherent and believable instead of throwaway hosts.

 ## Who → what → how